Wednesday, September 30, 2020

 Larry Milberry, Aviation in Canada, McGraw-Hill Ryerson 1979

 The Canadair CL-215 was the first aircraft designed specifically to be a water bomber.
-Introduced in 1969, 125 units were constructed before a modernized variant, the CL-415 was introduced in 1993.
+Introduced in 1969, 125 units were constructed before this modernized variant, the CL-415, was introduced in 1993.

 Sunbeam motorcycle toolkit 1927